anonymous-llm-vulnerabilities/anonymous-llm-vulnerabilities.github.io/README.md

 TODO

+## Implementation details

+- StarCoder is the base model of StarChat-Beta; see https://huggingface.co/blog/starchat-alpha.
+- We used the next-largest 13B version of LLAMA 2 because we lacked the resources to run the 70B version.
+- Code LLAMA's example scripts set \texttt{top\_p} to 0.9; see https://github.com/facebookresearch/codellama/blob/main/example\_completion.py\#L15.
+- OpenAI recommends to alter either temperature or top_p, but not both, for their models; see https://platform.openai.com/docs/api-reference/chat/create.

 ## Model survey

 | Model                                          | Organization              | Parameters (Billion) | Fine-tuned for Instruction-following/chat?                                                    | Trained on code?                                                | Inference?                                   | Fine-tune?                                                                   | How to access?                                                                 | Exclusion rationale                |